Semnan, Iran: Language and ethnicity

-The Persian language is the official language of the Islamic Republic of Iran, and thus within the city of Semnan.
-Every literate person in Semnan knows how to communicate in the Persian language.

 The majority of the city dwellers are Persians.
 Older Semnan was made up of four main districts: Shaji (Shahjoo), Naasaar, Latibaar and Espanjon (Esfanjan).
 These four districts still exist today, but the city has grown and become much larger including some new districts.

 To the west of the city is "Maleh" which used to be a separate settlement but was not a part of Semnan.
 In the local language the inhabitants are known as Malezh.
 "Maleh" consists of three parts: Koery (Kodivar), Koshmeni (Kushmaqaan) and Zaveni (Zavaqaan).
 "Maleh" is now part of Semnan.

 As a result of the Qajar dynasty's heavy influence on the city of Semnan, especially under Fath Ali Shah's reign, some families in Semnan can trace their lineage back to the Qajar dynasty.
-Furthermore, much of the city's most important monuments have been built under Turkic dynasties.
-For example, the Jame' Mosque of Semnan, constructed nearly 1,000 years ago, was built by the Seljuq dynasty.
-The Imam Mosque, originally known as Soltani Mosque, was constructed by the Qajar dynasty.
-The Gate of Semman, or Arg e Semnan, which is the representative symbol of the city of Semnan, was also constructed by the Qajar dynasty.
-Many other historical sites within the city and the surrounding villages demonstrate a strong Turkic and Ilkhanate influence in their architectural designs.

 Also, much of the city's Sayyid population tends to descend from the Alavids of the Caspian region to the north of the province.